Yacnnn/MVGCCA/README.md

     dataset related task and depend on the task selected).
 If option --num_of_run > 1, average evaluation of these run is returned for task =[uci7,uci10] ;
     while each run evaluation is returned for task=[uci7robustinf, uci10robustinf, uci7robustclassif, uci10robustclassif,
     uci10robustclassifv2,uci7robustclassifv2].'

+#### Note:

+When the views dropout is used the following messagee may/will appear:  WARNING:tensorflow:Gradients do not exist for variables

 ### Example

 #### Input